We select children who could most benefit from a relationship with a long-term professional mentor.

 We evaluate, measure and improve.

 We are equal parts head and heart.
 Data from Friends, youth and parents help us improve our impact.
 Ongoing third-party research, evaluation, and parent and youth feedback drive program improvement and innovation.
-Right now, our model is the focus of an ongoing longitudinal randomized-controlled trial led by researchers from the University of Washington and New York University.

-Friends of the Children has developed nine research-based Core Assets, which are specific qualities we focus on to ensure the social and emotional development of our youth.
-With our nine Core Assets in place, we believe our youth will enter adulthood with a solid foundation for future success.
+Friends of the Children has developed 9 research-based Core Assets, which are specific qualities we focus on to ensure the social and emotional development of our youth.

 I love learning and know that my abilities will improve through dedication and effort.